reinarpg/reinarpg-app/CONTRIBUTING.md

 ## A few other notes

-- To link dependency locally e.g. flying-squid add this to `pnpm` > `overrides` of root package.json: `"flying-squid": "file:../space-squid",` (with some modules `pnpm link` also works)
+- To link dependency locally e.g. reinarpg-server add this to `pnpm` > `overrides` of root package.json: `"reinarpg-server": "file:../space-squid",` (with some modules `pnpm link` also works)

 - Press `Y` to reload application into the same world (server, local world or random singleplayer world)
 - To start React profiling disable `REACT_APP_PROFILING` code first.